3D TV is going to take the home entertainment world by storm and is the next big thing since.....the last big thing (whatever that was).

 All the major manufacturers of Blu-ray players have 3D models which support this new format.
 Just make sure that when you are buying a player that you are buying the 3D model.
 It can be easy to buy the wrong one by mistake as the players can look very much alike when you see a long list of them.

-One technical issue to be aware of before buying 3D devices, is that 3D signals are only supported by HDMI 1.4.
-This means that your new 3D Blu-ray player will have HDMI 1.4 connections.
-Similarly, your new 3D TV will also have HDMI 1.4 connections - meaning you can directly connect the Blu-ray player and TV and get 3D pictures.
+One technical issue to be aware of before buying 3D devices, is that 3D signals are only supported by HDMI 1.4 and above.
+This means that your new 3D Blu-ray player will have a minimum of HDMI 1.4 connections.
+Similarly, your new 3D TV will also have at least HDMI 1.4 connections - meaning you can directly connect the Blu-ray player and TV and get 3D pictures.

 However, if you are currently using an AV receiver in your system, then it may well not support HDMI 1.4, and so you won't be able to use it to pass-through 3D signals to your TV.

 The only way around this is to connect the Blu-ray player directly to the TV (which, if you only have one HDMI output on the player, means you cannot send HDMI audio to the AV receiver) - or buy a new HDMI 1.4 AV receiver too!

 Broadcast, cable and satellite TV companies were slow to roll out 3D transmissions for their networks.
 One of the main reasons were the increased costs required to broadcast 3D than that of standard or high-definition transmissions - and this had to be weighed up against public demand.

 The major UK and US satellite and cable broadcasters started to transmit some of their programming in 3D around 2010/2011, and although they tried to entice users to use 'exciting' 3D TV channels (some of which were free and some paid), after 2 or 3 years these transmissions were gradually discontinued.